 Although this can be a little challenging to find the perfect match to an already existing cabinet color, there are a couple of benefits to a factory color paint finish.
 Some say it is a better finish and lasts longer.
 It is also quite a bit cheaper.
 To do a custom color, it could possibly run you 15-20% more on your total bill.

 Matching Cabinetry to Wall Color

-Another thing to consider is it will take a little longer on production time for a custom painted cabinet.
+Another thing to consider is it will take a little longer production time for a custom-painted cabinet.
 If you aren’t on a time crunch, this shouldn’t be a problem.
-Then, as mentioned previously, this will cost you more than a factory painted color finish.
+Then, as mentioned previously, this will cost you more than a factory-painted color finish.